zulip/zulip/docs/roadmap.md

 We occasionally update this roadmap by adding strikethrough for issues that have been resolved.

-Without further ado, below is the Zulip 2016 roadmap.
+Without further ado, below is the Zulip roadmap for late 2016.

 ## Burning problems